 - leave tank drain open until next use

 I wear a pair of work gloves when I open the drain valve on my compressor tank.

 I do not need or want that gunk all over my hand, which will happen if you do not wear a glove with the hand that is opening the tank drain.

-Drain your tank after every use.
-Slow down the eventual rust through that is the potential with every low cost compressor air tank.
+Tip: Drain your tank after every use to slow down the eventual rust that is likely with every low cost compressor air tank.

 I generally leave my tank drain open until I go to use the air compressor again.
-Some folks do not.
+Some folks may not.

 It just seems logical to me to allow outside air access (yes, I know it’s limited, but there is some air movement) to the tank to help dry it out.

 But, do not forget to close the drain when you next go to use your compressor.
 These DIY type air compressors are very loud, and you may not hear the air you are compressing busily exiting the tank as it is being compressed, right through the still-open tank drain.

 Note: If your compressor will not build air pressure, that is one of the first things to check.